Donald Trump Attacks Reporter, Dodges Questions And Calls Himself ‘Stable Genius’ During Press Conference

 Last week, as The Inquisitr reported, the Democratic-controlled House of Representatives launched a formal impeachment inquiry into Trump.

 The president is being accused of using the power of his office to pressure Ukraine to investigate the Bidens.
-The accusations were first brought by an anonymous whistleblower, and later corroborated by a transcript of Trump’s call with Ukraine’s Zelensky, according to impeachment advocates.
+The accusations were first brought by an anonymous whistleblower and later corroborated by a transcript of Trump’s call with Ukraine’s Zelensky, according to impeachment advocates.

 In response to the inquiry, Trump and his allies have gone on the offensive, accusing the Bidens of corruption, and slamming the impeachment investigation as another “witch hunt” meant to damage the president.